Health & Dental

 Dental Services Offered

-The free dental program was established in 1998 and has since expanded tremendously.
+The free dental program was established in 1998 and has since expanded tremendously to meet consistently high demand.
 Dental Clinic services include fillings, cleanings, extractions, and root canals.
-With the guidance of a part-time Dental Director, a small paid staff, and countless volunteers, we are able to provide professional dental care to low-income families.
+With the guidance of a part-time Dental Director, a small paid staff, and countless volunteers, we are able to provide professional dental care to low-income individuals.

 Sharing Compassion and Care